 There’s the tomato sauce I make when I want to be the kind of person who deserves to live on the most cliche version of the Upper West Side.
 This person waltzes around her kitchen in a turtleneck and pearls, listening to French jazz and sipping on something she might describe as a full-bodied red with notes of oak, until her roommate comes home and is like Elly, what the fuck are you doing, you hate jazz.
 To which this person would accost said roommate with a wooden spoonful of the sautéed onion-based tomato sauce and say, “you must try this, it’s divine”, because that’s what the characters in Nancy Meyers movies would do, and it’s always held a certain fascination as the paradigm of how sophisticated people make dinner.

-There’s the indulgent multi-part meal I make on the occasional weekend—a meal whose contents vary, but include a protein like biftekia (Greek meatballs) or lemon chicken, and a roasted vegetable.
+There’s the indulgent multi-part meal I make on the occasional weekend—a meal whose contents vary, but include a protein like biftekia or lemony chicken and a roasted vegetable.
 Cooking this meal is often a three-hour exercise in willful ignorance; ignorance of work, of deadlines, of emails, of my bedtime.
 I love it.
 Whenever I feel overwhelmed, I take out my frustration on peeling potatoes and spend time making enough food to feed the three children I don’t have.
 They’re very grateful, and for those blissful hours where my only concern is figuring out where I’ve put the red wine vinegar, I am too.